The Famous Shwedagon Pagoda Yangon

 Then there is the Myaing Hay Won Elephant Camp at the end of the Bago Yoma not far from Yangon on the road to Pyay (Prome).
 Or the newly-created Elephant Reserve in the Rakhine Yoma between Thandwe and Gwa with an area of 678 square miles.

-And a few years ago the Nature Reserve of Hukawng Valley was extended to 20,000 square kilometres and is the largest Tiger Reserve in the world.
+And now the designated Nature Reserve of Hukawng Valley has been extended to 20,000 square kilometres and will be the largest Tiger Reserve in the world.

 the list goes on and on...